Red caviar

-Red caviar is a caviar made from the roe of salmonid fishes (various species of salmon and trout), which has intense reddish hue.
+Red caviar is a caviar made from the roe of salmonid fishes (various species of salmon and trout), which has an intense reddish hue.
 It is distinct from black caviar, which is made from the roe of sturgeon.

+Although commonly referred to as caviar, red caviar is not considered "true caviar" under the traditional definition, which restricts the term to salted roe from sturgeon species (family Acipenseridae).
+In culinary and regulatory contexts, particularly in Europe, red caviar is classified as fish roe or caviar substitute.
+In North America, however, the term “caviar” may legally be used for non-sturgeon roe, provided the species name (e.g. "salmon caviar") is included on the label.